IntervalMedia/Ark-Ultimate-Mobile-Edition/README.md

-# ArkKomaru

-iOS theos project, ArkKomaru

-Ark: Ultimate Mobile Edition Modification
+# Ark: Ultimate Mobile Edition Modification

--- (OUTDATED)
+iOS mod menu, rendering with dear imgui and unreal engine 4.26.
+Built with THEOS as a dylib, works with ark version 1.89

+2025 Detected
+* CURRENTLY OUTDATED (not working)
+- Server side detection makes multiplayer Impossible as game will crash if injecting a dylib for side loading or jailbreak.

 https://theos.dev